Adina Adult Care Home in Phoenix, AZ

 • pro It is not an adult daycare.

-• pro This is all untrue.
+• pro All of it is untrue.

 • pro They play loud music outside all day.

-• pro It violates the law of The City of Phoenix.
+• pro It violates the law of the City of Phoenix.

 Review